Medically reviewed by Kristin Hall, FNP

 If you’re prescribed this medication, it’s important to closely follow the dosage instructions provided by your healthcare provider.

 Erectile dysfunction and other sexual performance issues are not listed as common side effects of lisinopril.

 However, some research has found that lisinopril may temporarily cause sexual side effects during the first few months of treatment.

-For example, a study published in the American Journal of Hypertension compared the effects of lisinopril and the beta-blocker atenolol on sexual function in a group of men with high blood pressure aged 40 to 49.
+For example, a study published in the American Journal of Hypertension compared the effects of lisinopril and the beta-blocker atenolol on erectile function in a group of 90 men with high blood pressure aged 40 to 49.

 The researchers found that both drugs seemed to reduce sexual activity in the short term, but that the men who used lisinopril returned to their normal levels of sexual activity over the long term.

 In total, 17 percent of the men prescribed atenolol experienced sexual dysfunction symptoms, compared to just three percent of the men prescribed lisinopril.